 Let’s dive deep into coffee’s features to understand more about this amazing “fruit.”

-In terms of nutrients, coffee seems to have nothing common with other fruits and plants in the same food group.
+In terms of nutrients, coffee seems to have nothing in common with other fruits and plants in the same food group.
 It does not have vitamins, minerals, or the ability to trigger the metabolism process.
-Contrastly, coffee, if overused, can block the metabolism procedure – opposite to what vegetables do.
+Contrastly, coffee, if overused, can block the metabolism procedure – the opposite of what vegetables do.

 Although coffee belongs to the “fruit and vegetables” group, if you classify food for diet making, please do not put it into “fruit.”
 It is quite special – functionally, not belonging to any particular category!